 I know what you’re thinking.
-You would just love to do hymn study but you’re having enough trouble trying to get in math and writing.
+You would just love to do hymn study but you’re having enough trouble trying to get reading, math, and writing in.

 You can keep this as simple as you like or start as slowly as you want.
 But you and your children’s lives and family worship will be enriched by hymn study, I promise!
 And this is a time-effective way to teach theology.

 I recommend that you have devotions at the breakfast table after everyone’s eaten.
 You can start or end your devotions by singing one hymn every day for a month.